StephenWinters95/FLIT_Main_Ste/README.md

 * https://docs.github.com/en/issues/planning-and-tracking-with-projects/understanding-fields/about-text-and-number-fields#adding-a-number-field to understand how story points might be represented in GitHub

 ### Code - Financial Planner
-* https://laracasts.com/series/wordle-workshop/episodes/2 for tips on building a wordle-like grid (using HTML or JS)
-* https://www.youtube.com/watch?v=j7OhcuZQ-q8 Build a Wordle clone using HTML, CSS & Javascript! : used for tips on keyboard panel building (but thereafter preferred to code independently as found that coding shortcuts proposed were not always comprehensible to a new JS developer!)
+Dennis Ivy
+Multiple Code Institute PP4 projects used for reference

 ### References
 The following sites were ued for research and better understanding while creating this website:

 ### Acknowledgements
+* I would particularly like to thank Alan Bushell, our cohort facilitator who guided us through this partiularly diverse phase of the course, kept us on track with weekly standups, ensured we all stepped into the limelight and provided really useful advice.
-* I would like to sincerely thank my mentor, Mo Shami for his enthusiasm and support throughout.
+* I would like to sincerely thank my mentor, Mo Shami for his kindness, enthusiasm and support throughout.
+Mo's ability to absorb the essence of a situation and to communicate a clear path ahead has been invaluable.
-* I would also like to thank Derek and my family for their personal support.
+* I would also like to thank Derek and my family for their personal support, and for their help with system testing.